 Funding is contingent upon the budget of the program and college.
 Funding is not guaranteed for the entire time a recipient is enrolled at Mason.
 There will also be the possibility for award amounts to change.

-Pitch competitions are held each semester prior to the showcase of senior work at the FAVS Fall Showcase in December and the Mason Film Festival in late April/May.
+Pitch competitions are held each semester prior to the showcase of senior work at the Film at Mason Fall Showcase in December and the Mason Film Festival in late April/May.
 Students who are currently enrolled in FAVS 498 are invited to compete.
-Pitch competitions are juried by members of the FAVS Advisory Board, faculty, and industry professionals.
+Pitch competitions are juried by members of the Film at Mason Advisory Board, faculty, and industry professionals.
 The money Pitch Award winners receive goes directly to the student to offset some of the expenses of their senior capstone projects.

 - Be a currently enrolled, degree-seeking student continuing at Mason in fall